-Council employs a range of methods to manage weeds including hand weeding, slow burning, biological control and the use of non-residual chemical herbicides, including Roundup.
+Council employs a range of methods to manage weeds including hand weeding, slow burning, biological control and the use of non-residual chemical herbicides.

-Council is committed to reducing reliance on chemically-based herbicides for the control of weeds where possible and replace with environmentally sustainable alternatives.
+Council is committed to reducing reliance on inorganic herbicides for the control of weeds where possible and replace with environmentally-sustainable or organic alternatives.

 See the Council Pest and Weed Management Policy (DOC 112Kb) for further details.

-If residents do not want spraying of chemically-based herbicide to occur outside your property, excluding right of ways/laneways, you can choose to be included in Council's 'No Spray' register.
+If you do not want spraying of chemically-based herbicide to occur outside your property, excluding right of ways/laneways, you can choose to be included in Council's 'No Spray' register.

-As Council needs to maintain our city and streets in a clean and relatively weed-free state, residents registering for this service are asked to assist Council by hand weeding the footpath and kerb and channel next to their property, by hand-weeding or using their own environmentally-safe product.
+As Council needs to maintain our city and streets in a clean and relatively weed-free state, residents included in the 'No Spray' register agree to manage weeds in the footpath and on the kerb and channel in front of and next to their property, by hand-weeding or using their own environmentally-safe product.

 At the Council meeting held on 14 August 2019, Council decided to phase out glyphosate product such as Roundup over a two-year period, to favour viable alternatives to reduce the reliance on chemicals, leading to an improved environment and more sustainable outcomes.

 The two year timeline is to allow for incremental changes to the budget, continued testing and cost analyses of alternate products, with glyphosate products being phased out by August 2021.